hydroclaus/hgs_grammar/README.md

 #### 2. Color Scheme

 - copy the [SublimeText color scheme][ST_color_scheme] to one of the two paths described above
-- go to `Sublie Text` - `Preferences` - `Settings - User`; a file will pop up where you can specity the color scheme you want to use, in this case refer to the one you just copied by its file name.
+- go to `Sublime Text` - `Preferences` - `Settings - User`; a file will pop up where you can specity the color scheme you want to use, in this case refer to the one you just copied by its file name.
 Typically, this could look like this:

     // Settings in here override those in "Default/Preferences.sublime-settings",
     // and are overridden in turn by file type specific settings.